rml-lee/Video-Game-Sales-Analysis/Analysis-Findings.md

 ![Dual Combination](https://github.com/rml-lee/MYSQL-Tableau-Video-Games-Project/assets/160198611/125c2a9b-90d9-4747-814b-c23512bed499)

 - During the '90s, platformers and role-playing games were the most popular genres.
-This was due to the debut of platforming games like Super Mario Bros. and Sonic the Hedgehog, and RPGs such as Dragon Quest being highly successful in Japan.
-Pokemon was also a very popular RPG worldwide.
+This was due to the debut of platforming games like Super Mario Bros. and Sonic the Hedgehog.
+- RPGs such as Dragon Quest were highly successful in Japan and Pokemon grew to be a very popular RPG worldwide.

 - As we go into the 2000's, the popularity of action games increase significantly.
 This is due to video games market expanding and becoming more popular as a medium.
 The action game genre encompasses many different genres, including platformers.